tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 			[NEW] New module: Input Transform Spots.
 Sets a spot that is tied with a Game Object's transform [NEW] New module: GameObject To Mesh.
-Converts GameObjects to Volume Meshes [NEW] Create GameObject module: Added a new setting: "Apply Layer On Children" [CHANGED] Create Mesh module: a 32 bit index format is now used if the mesh has too many vertices, allowing to create meshes with more than 65535 vertices
+Converts GameObjects to Volume Meshes [NEW] Create GameObject module: Added a new setting: "Apply Layer On Children" [CHANGE] Create Mesh module: a 32 bit index format is now used if the mesh has too many vertices, allowing to create meshes with more than 65535 vertices
-			[CHANGED] Create Mesh module: The default mesh collider's cooking options now includes Use Fast Midphase for the relevant Unity versions
+			[CHANGE] Create Mesh module: The default mesh collider's cooking options now includes Use Fast Midphase for the relevant Unity versions
-			[CHANGED] Create Mesh module: The AddNormals and AddTangents enums are replaced with boolean parameters [CHANGED] Volume Mesh module: Removed Material ID from the UI since it was not used.
+			[CHANGE] Create Mesh module: The AddNormals and AddTangents enums are replaced with boolean parameters [CHANGE] Volume Mesh module: Removed Material ID from the UI since it was not used.
 The used material id is the material group's index (displayed as the tab's title)
-			[CHANGED] Input Spline Shape module: created shapes no more have their gizmos hidden by default [CHANGED] Curvy Generators' instances now have incremental names [CHANGED] Shape Extrusion Module: the following settings are not available anymore, and are assumed to be always true: Hard Edges, Materials and Extended UV
+			[CHANGE] Input Spline Shape module: created shapes no more have their gizmos hidden by default [CHANGE] Curvy Generators' instances now have incremental names [CHANGE] Shape Extrusion Module: the following settings are not available anymore, and are assumed to be always true: Hard Edges, Materials and Extended UV
 				The reason behind this change is to lift the legitimate confusion some users had: until now, to use one of those settings in a shape extrusion, you had to both activate the setting in the module and activate the equivalent setting in the "Meta CG Options" meta data of the relevant Control Point.
 Now you only need to activate the setting in the meta data
 			[OPTIM] Create Mesh module: When creating multiple meshes with mesh colliders, the colliders are baked in parallel
 				Warning: as a limitation from Unity, the parallel baking will be ignored if you set the cooking options to any value different than the default value.
 For more details: https://forum.unity.com/threads/physics-bakemesh-question.741257/#post-4999400